QSBS Packing: A Tax Strategy to Maximize Your Individual QSBS Exemption Beyond $10 Million

 Sounds better than just $10 million, doesn’t it?

 This QSBS Packing tax strategy works because of a rule in the tax code that permits the acquisition of QSBS for property other than cash or stock.
-That means if you convert an LLC into a C corporation, the basis of the new C corporation stock will be the fair market value of the property contributed.
+That means if you convert an LLC into a C corporation, the basis of the new C corporation stock will be no less than the fair market value of the property contributed.
 In the instance of our example, this means the original LLC’s fair market value, which amounts to $30 million.

 It’s clear that this QSBS Packing tax strategy can yield some significant benefits.
 The higher the sale price, the more effective it becomes.
 However, depending on the situation, it’s crucial to understand that this QSBS Packing tax strategy can also have some drawbacks to be aware of.